 - 1 carrot, cut into small cubes

-- 1 red onion, finely diced
+- 1 small onion, finely diced

-- ½ cup fresh cilantro, roughly chopped
+- 1 cup fresh cilantro (16 g), roughly chopped

-- 1 lime, juice only
+- 1 lime, juiced

 - 1 tsp salt

-- 1 tsp cumin powder
+- ½ tsp cumin

 - Prepare all of your fresh ingredients by washing and chopping them finely, then add them all into a large bowl.